 During her career, Ms. Liu was a partner at two international law firms, handling government investigations and civil litigation.

 Ms. Liu has been recognized as a top white collar crime practitioner, including as a White Collar Trailblazer by The National Law Journal.
-In addition, she has been featured in Global Investigations Review’s Top 100 Women in Investigations, named to Lawdragon’s inaugural list of the 500 Leading Litigators in America, and recognized in Chambers USA and The Best Lawyers in America.
+In addition, she has been selected as one of Global Investigations Review’s Top 100 Women in Investigations, named one of Lawdragon’s 500 Leading Global Litigators and 500 Leading Litigators in America, and recognized in Chambers USA and The Best Lawyers in America.